-- English– Higher than 25%
+- English– Higher than 58.8%

-- Arabic– Under 5%
+- Russian– Over 5%

-Pick the right tools
+Pick the Right Tools

 To help, you should utilize a localization and translation platform.
 Doing so allows you to automate the translation workflow easily.

 There are a lot of advantages to a localization platform.
 For one, it lets you manage almost every aspect of the localization process, seamlessly.

 Afterward, you need to test it.
 Look for users in the particular region you are aiming to target and let them test the program.

 During this process, you may come across aspects of the app that don’t gel with your users.
 Find out what the issues they come across are and make the necessary changes until the app is enjoyable to use and appealing to customers.